GlobalTechInfo/API-QASIM/README.md

 Qasim.wallpaper('query');   //wallpapers search query e.g 'technology'

-Qasim.styletext('teks');   // text that you wana convert in various styles e.g 'hello'

 Qasim.ringtone('title');  // title of the ringtone that you wana search e.g 'Shape of You'